agarwalvipin/open_cfa/LOS/FRA/Reading 28.md

 ### **General Principles**

-Revenue recognition is a cornerstone of accrual accounting. [cite\_start]The core principle, under both IFRS and U.S. GAAP, is to recognize revenue when it is earned, which may not be when the cash is received[cite: 3780]. [cite\_start]The converged standard on revenue recognition (IFRS 15 and ASC 606) outlines a five-step process for recognizing revenue[cite: 2983, 3805]:
+Revenue recognition is a cornerstone of accrual accounting. [cite\_start]The core principle, under both IFRS and U.S. GAAP, is to recognize revenue when it is earned, which may not be when the cash is received. [cite\_start]The converged standard on revenue recognition (IFRS 15 and ASC 606) outlines a five-step process for recognizing revenue:

-1.  [cite\_start]**Identify the contract(s) with a customer.** A contract is an agreement between two or more parties that specifies their obligations and rights[cite: 2983].
+1.  [cite\_start]**Identify the contract(s) with a customer.** A contract is an agreement between two or more parties that specifies their obligations and rights.
-2.  [cite\_start]**Identify the performance obligations in the contract.** A performance obligation is a promise to deliver a distinct good or service[cite: 3785].
+2.  [cite\_start]**Identify the performance obligations in the contract.** A performance obligation is a promise to deliver a distinct good or service.
-3.  [cite\_start]**Determine the transaction price.** This is the amount a firm expects to receive from a customer[cite: 3788].
+3.  [cite\_start]**Determine the transaction price.** This is the amount a firm expects to receive from a customer.
 4.  **Allocate the transaction price to the performance obligations.**
 5.  **Recognize revenue when (or as) the entity satisfies a performance obligation.**